-This one-year program is available to graduates of theological schools who have completed the Master of Divinity degree.
+This program is available to graduates of theological schools who have completed the Master of Divinity degree or equivalent.
 It is designed to provide advanced training for a specialized form of service.
 The area of specialization should be proposed at the time of application.
+ISM provides a maximum of one year or equivalent of financial support to students in this degree.